Economic Security Division

 Emergency Assistance is available to eligible applicants and is designed to meet an individual's or

 family's immediate need.
 In many circumstances, this allows the individual or family to continue to function independently

 Day Care Assistance is often necessary to enable families to achieve self-sufficiency.
 Transitional

 Child Care for families leaving Temporary Assistance Programs and Low Income Day Care are available to eligible

-- Food Stamps are available to low and fixed income households meeting eligibility requirements and
+- SNAP Benefits are available to low and fixed income households meeting eligibility requirements and

 - Medicaid is available to assist low-income individuals and families access medical and dental care.

 There are a variety of different Medicaid programs available with varying eligibility criteria.
-There are also
+For anyone